shoutem/shoutem.github.io/_posts/1-2-17-Video.md

 #### Props

 * **videoURL**  : string
-  - Prop that defines source of Video that will be rendered
+  - Prop that defines the source of the video that will be rendered

 * **height** : number
-  - Prop sets height of container where Video preview thumbnail will be rendered
+  - Prop that sets the height of the container where the video preview thumbnail will be rendered

 * **width** : number
-  - Prop sets width of container where Video preview thumbnail will be rendered
+  - Prop that sets the width of the container where the video preview thumbnail will be rendered

 #### Style

 * **container**
-  - Style prop for container `View` that holds Video component
+  - Style prop for container `View` that holds the Video component

 ---

 ## NativeVideo

-Component that previews video in a native player.
+A component that previews video in a native player.

 ![alt text]({{ site.baseurl }}/img/ui-toolkit/video/video_player@2x.png "NativeVideo"){:.docs-component-image}